fcrepo-exts/fcrepo-camel/README.md

 -------------

 The path for `fcrepo` resources can be set in several different ways.
-If the `CamelFcrepoIdentifier` header is set, that value will be appended to the endpoint URI.
-If the `CamelFcrepoIdentifier` is not set, the path will be populated by the `org.fcrepo.jms.identifier` header and appended to the endpoint URI.
-If neither header is set, only the endpoint URI will be used.
+If the `CamelFcrepoUri` header is set, that will be used as the full path of the Fedora resource.
+If that header is not set, the value of the `CamelFcrepoIdentifier` header will be appended to either the endpoint URI or the value of the `CamelFcrepoBaseUrl` header (the `CamelFcrepoBaseUrl` header takes precedence, if defined).

 It is generally a good idea to set the endpoint URI to fedora's REST API endpoint and then use the appropriate header to set the path of the intended